yorevs/homesetup/README.md

 If you decide to, you can uninstall al HomeSetup files and restore your old dotfiles.
 To do that issue the command in a shell: `# HomeSetup> ./uninstall.bash`

-The uninstaller will remove all files and foders related to HomeSetup for good.
+The uninstaller will remove all files and folders related to HomeSetup for good.

 ### 3. Dotfiles in this project